unccd/Prais4-reporting-manual/glossary.md

     _See also {term}`Drought Vulnerability Index (DVI)`._

 Population below the international poverty line (per cent)
-    The percentage of the population living on less than $2.15 a day at 2017 purchasing power.
+    The percentage of the population living on less than $3.00 per day at 2021 international prices.

     _See also {term}`Drought Vulnerability Index (DVI)`._